 1.5 Adoption of mitigation methods

-Despite much research on RFI mitigation over , methods other than filtering and simple excision of RFI contaminated data are not at present widely used in radio astronomy.
-This is primarily because more complex forms of mitigation require costly hardware, challenging software development, and/or expert-user capability to exploit during or after an observation.
-In addition radio astronomers want to keep control over their data and are hesitant to adopt black box methods of mitigation.
-Though many mitigation techniques have been tested, it is not possible for any of them to address every issue posed by the diverse variety of RFI sources, radio astronomy observations are made with many different aims that require a variety of different techniques and equipment.
+Despite much research on RFI mitigation over many years, methods other than filtering and simple excision of RFI contaminated data are not at present widely used in radio astronomy.
+This lack of use is primarily because more complex forms of mitigation require costly hardware, challenging software development, and/or expert-user capability to exploit during or after an observation.
+In addition, different techniques need to be applied dependent on the hardware used, RFI encountered, and scientific goals of the dataset, and none of these techniques have proven to be completely reliable.
+Finally, radio astronomers want to keep control over their data and are hesitant to adopt black box methods of mitigation.
+Though many mitigation techniques have been tested, it is not possible for any of them to address every issue posed by the diverse variety of RFI sources.
+Radio astronomy observations are made with many different aims that require a variety of different techniques and equipment.

 1.6 Effective observing techniques

 For many observing applications, the standard observing modes and signal processing techniques have provided an inherent degree of interference mitigation that proved adequate to obtaining useful astronomical data in the presence of some interference.
+Even in these cases, though, some information is lost.
+Here we describe the standard observing techniques and their RFI mitigation effects.
+Annex 1 provides further details and examples.

 For aperture synthesis instruments, “fringe stopping” typically decorrelates the RFI received at widely separated antennas.
-This tends to suppress the RFI in the associated correlation products (Thompson, 1982).
+This fact tends to suppress the RFI in the associated correlation products (Thompson, 1982), provided the signal is not received in the majority of antennae.
 In the case of some synthesis radio telescopes, such interference may still result in a spurious bright source appearing in the maps at the celestial pole, which makes high declination observations difficult or impossible.

 New aperture array instruments under development, such as LOFAR in the Netherlands, are beginning to adopt advanced techniques such as spatial nulling (Boonstra, 2005).
 This is necessary because of its wide, full-sky field of view, its siting in well-populated regions, and its operation in unprotected HF and VHF bands that are crowded with broadcast and wireless radio services.

-Perhaps the most vulnerable radio astronomy service (RAS) observations are those made with single-dish radio telescopes, no “fringe stopping” decorrelation is available for these observers.
+Perhaps the most vulnerable radio astronomy service (RAS) observations are those made with single-dish radio telescopes, as typically no “fringe stopping” decorrelation is available for these observers.
 The improvement in sensitivity to astronomical signals afforded by increasing integration time then leads to a proportional increase in sensitivity to RFI signals.
+The use of phased array and multi-diode antenna on single dish telescopes to null RFI signals has been tested (Deshpande, 2011; Warnick, et al., 2009) but is not in common use.